agh-glk/fcs/docs/source/server/web_interface.rst

 .. py:class:: stats

+   Returns statistics summarise from given time period.
 Required POST parameters are:

-   * seconds -
+   * seconds - number of seconds for which measurement was done (this method returns statistics since (now - seconds)).

 .. py:class:: crawlers